dgacitua/leticia/README.md

 ### Production

-You can run LETICIA in production mode following these instructions:
+You can run LETICIA in production mode by one of these options: Docker or PM2.

+#### Docker deploy

+This setup is recommended for quick-and-easy deploys on high-performance servers.
+All dependencies are downloaded as Docker images.

+1. Install Docker and Docker Compose (instructions are available below)
+2. Download or clone this repository
+3. On LETICIA's repository `src/` directory, copy `.env.example`, rename it as `.env` and edit the file to customize Environment Variables (if needed)
+4. On `src/` directory, run `./leticia-build.sh` to download and generate all required dependencies
+5. On `src/` directory, run `./leticia-up.sh` to deploy LETICIA on background
+6. On `src/` directory, run `./leticia-down.sh` to stop running LETICIA

+#### PM2 deploy

+This setup uses less resources than the Docker option, but involves more steps and manual install of dependencies.

-1. Install the required dependencies (instructions are available below)
+1. Install Node.js, MongoDB, and Solr (instructions are available below)
 2. Install PM2 globally for Node.js: `npm install -g pm2`
 3. On LETICIA's repository `src/` directory, copy `.env.example`, rename it as `.env` and edit the file to customize Environment Variables (if needed)
 4. On `src/` directory, run `npm install` and then run `npm run clean && npm run build`